metio/terraform-provider-k8s/docs/data-sources/operator_open_cluster_management_io_cluster_manager_v1_manifest.md

 Required:

-- `address` (String) Address represents the address of a webhook-server.It could be in IP format or fqdn format.The Address must be reachable by apiserver of the hub cluster.
+- `address` (String) Address represents the address of a webhook-server.
+It could be in IP format or fqdn format.
+The Address must be reachable by apiserver of the hub cluster.

 Optional: